WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * Contracts + admin to set up any successful projects/initiatives from 10.3 round
 * Set up calls for EPSRC discussions so we can track proposals
 * TPS seminar
+  * KW: Promote to ASG, AI Programme (RD), REG & tweet?

 #### Where do you need help from Kirstie?
 * Want to discuss application to Success on the Board
+  * KW: Strong support!
 * Keep plugging at JDs!

 #### Any other topics?
 * Not for now